 Understand that Doordash doesn’t make this mileage report available until a month or two into the following year.
 For 2019, it wasn’t until well into February that they made those miles available.

 Is there other information that can be used?

 There is one thing that could be a saving grace for Doordash drivers.
 If you use the Dasher Utility (only available on Android) you can pull up a record of the delivery offers you received and which ones you accepted.
 You can also get a report off the app of what miles you drove for the day (as I understand, it’s based on the Doordash calculations prior to your accepting the offer).

 I would be interested in hearing from anyone any other information that might be useful.
 As it stands right now, if none of these options will help you, I’m not sure if there’s anything you can do.
 Other than start recording your miles so this doesn’t happen again!

 What about Calculating or Estimating Miles?

 There are instances where you can legitimately calculate some distances.
-That’s a large difference from estimating.
+Understand: Calculating is not the same as estimating.